 Jackie Dugard co-founded SERI in January 2010 and was Executive Director of the organisation till December 2012.
-She is currently a senior a researcher at the organisation and sits on SERI's Board of Directors.
+She continues to sit on SERI's Board of Directors and is an Honorary Senior Researcher.
 Prior to founding SERI, Jackie was a senior researcher at the Centre for Applied Legal Studies (CALS) at the University of the Witwatersrand in Johannesburg between 2004 and 2009.

 - Jackie Dugard, Asunción Lera St. Clair and Siri Gloppen (eds) (2013) Climate Talk: Rights, Poverty and Justice (Juta Law).